PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 06:43:14
+Last updated: 2024-04-12 06:43:48
-Random Quote: Woman: "How can you not remember my name? it rhymes with your name?"Barney: "And I said my name was...?" - Barney Stinson
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson